A class of warped filter bank frames tailored to non-linear frequency scales: Introduction

 \section{Introduction}

-This is the first part of a $2$ manuscript series about the properties of a novel family of time-frequency representations.
-The paper at hand is concerned with the introduction of warped time-frequency systems and the derivation of necessary and sufficient conditions for a warped time-frequency system to form a frame.
-Such systems are of particular importance, since they allow for stable recovery of signals from their inner products with the elements of the function system.
-To demonstrate the flexibility and importance of the proposed time-frequency systems, we provide illustrative examples recreating (or imitating) classical time-frequency representations such as Gabor~\cite{ga46,gr01,fest98,fest03}, wavelet~\cite{ma09-1,da92} or $\alpha$-transforms~\cite{cofe78,fo89,hona03}.
-While this paper considers the setting of (discrete) Hilbert space frames, the properties of continuous warped time-frequency systems are investigated in the second part of this series~\cite{bahowi14}.
+In this contribution, we introduce a class of non-uniform time-frequency systems optimally adapted to non-linear frequency scales.
+The central paradigm of our construction, and what distinguishes it from previous approaches, is to provide uniform frequency resolution \emph{on the target frequency scale}.
+Invertible time-frequency systems are of particular importance, since they allow for stable recovery of signals from the time-frequency representation coefficients.
+Therefore, we also derive necessary and sufficient conditions for the resulting systems to form a frame.

+To demonstrate the flexibility and importance of our construction, illustrative examples recreating (or imitating) classical time-frequency representations such as Gabor~\cite{ga46,gr01,fest98,fest03}, wavelet~\cite{ma09-1,da92} or $\alpha$-transforms~\cite{cofe78,fo89,hona03} are provided.
+While this paper considers the setting of (discrete) Hilbert space frames, the properties of continuous warped time-frequency systems are investigated in the related contribution~\cite{bahowi14} .
+Whenever a time-frequency filter bank adapted to a given frequency progression and with linear time-progression in each channel is desired, we believe that the proposed \emph{warped filter banks} provide the right framework for its design.